Sustainability Methods

 Food Waste

-We take food waste from our restaurants and place it in a composting pile.
+We take food waste from restaurants and place it in a composting pile.
 On our farm, the composting materials are mixed with dirt and mulch to become nutrient-rich soil.

 Mulch